This website requires JavaScript.

 Valentina Thörner

-Remote Leadership Expert, Klaus
+Remote Leadership Expert

 Klaus' secret army of robot cats.

-1. Reimagining business processes
+1. Rethinking business processes

 2. Embracing experimentation and employee involvement

-3. Actively directing an AI strategy
+3. Actively shaping an AI strategy

-4. Responsibly collecting data
+4. Responsibly managing data collection

 Written by